-Site Stripping
+Site Stripping and Demolition

-Initial site preparation should include stripping of any surficial vegetation.
-This includes the removal of the moderate native grass, weeds, and shrubs present at the site.
-These materials should be disposed of off-site.
+Initial site preparation should include stripping of any surficial vegetation and organic soils.
+Based on conditions encountered at the time of the subsurface exploration, stripping of native grass and weed growth is expected to be necessary.
+These materials should be disposed of offsite.
+Significant topsoil/root mat material, was encountered at the ground surface at Boring No. B-5, extending to a depth of up to $6\pm$ inches.
+Removal of trees should include the associated root masses.
+Initial site stripping should also remove the minor amounts of trash and debris that are present on the subject site.
 The actual extent of site stripping should be determined in the field by the geotechnical engineer, based on the organic content and stability of the materials encountered.